PowerDirect® Automated Demand Response Program

 - Miscellaneous equipment

-Client communication and compatibility: the clients communicate with the SEEload DRMS via SSL and https over the Internet, using either the ReST or SOAP method.
+Client communication and compatibility: The clients communicate with the SEEload DRMS via SSL and https over the Internet, using either the ReST or SOAP method.
 They're configured to "poll" the DRMS at least once per minute, retrieving energy event information including time, date, event status and event mode.
-Occasionally, there may be compatibility issues with DRMS, due to differences among the Demand Response Automation Server (DRAS) provider implementations of OpenADR 2.0a.
-Please contact the PowerDirect team for technical documentation on the SEEload AutoDR interface and guidance on hardware and software clients.
+Occasionally, there may be compatibility issues with DRMS, due to differences among the implementations of OpenADR 2.0a.
+Please contact the PowerDirect team for technical documentation on the SEEload DRMS AutoDR interface and guidance on hardware and software clients.